After touching down your aircraft will ease eventually to a stop and likely you will be bursting to get out!

 Go to the Animal Claim desk in the baggage reclaim area between carousels 10 and 11.

-There are some located by the main exits of the Baggage reclaim zone, although there are a number spread out in this zone and throughout the airport.
+There are some cash machines located by the main exits of the baggage reclaim zone, although there are a number spread out in this zone and throughout the airport.

 Here you can arrange or lookout for your chosen transport, e.g. pre booked transfer, Car Hire, bus etc. Follow the signs for public transport.
 For those using a travel company, this is where you will meet your tour representative if you have transport booked with them.